nokia/osgi-microfeatures/README.md

 # Nokia microfeatures project

 This project provides some java components used as the underlying runtime for other Nokia assets such as Diameter, or Radius containers.
-All is based on OSGI, and a proprietary "microfeatures" installer tool allows to create an OSGI runtime, based on generic "microfeatures".
+All is based on OSGI [Apache Felix](http://felix.apache.org), and on a proprietary "microfeatures" installer tool allows to create an OSGI runtime, based on generic "microfeatures".

 Generic "microfeatures" provides a coherent set of OSGi bundles, when combined, providing some given functions.
 The OSGI resolver service is used to calculate dependencies in order to generate a consistent set of resolvable bundles.

-CASR uses [Apache Felix](http://felix.apache.org) as its core OSGi engine.
+[Apache Felix](http://felix.apache.org) as its core OSGi engine.
 These MicroFeatures are currently focusing on various domains, for example:

  - protocol support : HTTP, HTTP2, Diameter, Radius